Women Making Waves

 Founder of Planetari, Cindy Forde has just produced a book called Bright New World where our children have grown up and tackled the world's social and environmental problems; Sara Ford and Alice Loombe talk about setting up Fresh studios in Ely.
 We find out what it’s like for two friends to build a business together.

 With COP27 in progress, we meet Zoe Arden, fellow at Cambridge University’s Institute for Sustainability Leadership, who talks about the role of female leaders in the climate sphere.
-And we are joined by two of them - Liv Andersson, founder of BioZeroc, carbon neutral cement, who talks about the role of women in construction and Sushma Shankar from Deep Planet, tells us how they are using satellite imagery to help farmers.
+And we are joined by two of them - Liv Andersson, founder of BioZeroc, carbon neutral cement, and Sushma Shankar from Deep Planet.

 Stef Martinsen-Barker is CEO of Cambridge Women’s Resources Centre and loves her job.
 The centre supports, trains and encourages women; And Sinead Sharkey-Steenson, Career Elevator Coach at Generation Women who has helped close to 10,000 women get the promotions and pay-rises they deserve.